metamath/lamp-guide/docs/11/index.md

 (not the other way around).
 The default is to use the earlier step first.
-In this case that's the opposite of what we wanted, so we'll swap them by pressing the icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse) to the right of the "replace what" field.
+In this case that's the opposite of what we wanted, so we'll swap them by clicking on the icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse) to the right of the "replace what" field.

-> Press the
+> Click on the
 > icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse)
 > to swap the field contents,
 > press "Find substitution‡", then apply.